-The specific Omega Constellation watch that Elvis Presley wore went into auction and sold for $52,000.
+The specific Omega Constellation watch Elvis Presley wore went into auction and sold for $52,000.
 You can find similar Constellation models in certain online watch resellers, but as we said earlier, the specific model that Elvis wore is pretty hard to find.

 Omega Tiffany (Reference: H6582/D96043)

 Leave it to the King of Rock n’ Roll to have a handful of exceptional timepieces unique to himself only.
 Case in point, the ultra-rare Omega Tiffany timepiece.
 This particular luxury watch was a gift to Elvis Presley by RCA Records after the King hit the 75 million records sold.

 RCA Records commissioned this unique Omega timepiece with a Tiffany & Co. signature dial and 44 diamond embedded bezel gifted to Elvis Presley for his momentous achievement.
 Despite the 32.5mm case size, the Omega Tiffany isn’t precisely a feminine watch.
 This timepiece feels more like something a “Rock Royalty” would wear with its elaborate diamond-studded bezel and sleek aesthetics.